mimikuo365/NTHU-CS4602/assignment1/README.md

     cd notebook
     ipython model_regression.ipynb

-## Methodoogy
+## Methodology

 ### Pre-processing

-1. Cases with nagaive numbers
+1. Cases with negative numbers

     Some of the numbers of cases in the csv downloaded from the website are negative, which are not reasonable.
-Two measures are proposed to fix this problems.
+Two measures are proposed to fix this problem.
 One is setting all negative value to 0, and the other is applying absolute function (np.abs()) to negative value

     In this project, I applied the second measure to the dataset, since, by observation, the second value seems more likely to the original data.